Same Old Song: Songs

+Production

+Filming began on 6 January 1997.

 Accolades

-The film won the César Award for Best Film, Best Actor, Best Supporting Actor, Best Supporting Actress, Best Writing, Best Editing and Best Sound in 1998.
+The film won the César Award for Best Film, Best Actor, Best Supporting Actor, Best Supporting Actress, Best Original Screenplay or Adaptation, Best Editing and Best Sound in 1998.
 It won the Louis Delluc Prize in 1997.
 At the 48th Berlin International Film Festival in 1998, Resnais won the Silver Bear for outstanding artistic contribution.

+Box office

+The film opened in France the same week as Alien Resurrection, opening on 158 screens and grossing 30.3 million French Francs ($5.3 million) for the week, compared to 38.9 million French Francs for Alien Resurrection from 507 screens, and finishing in second place at the French box office.
+It went on to gross $39 million.